 In 1998, the output of the real economy declined plunging the country into its first recession for many years.
 The construction sector contracted 23.5%, manufacturing shrunk 9% and the agriculture sector 5.9%.
 Overall, the country's gross domestic product plunged 6.2% in 1998.
 During that year, the ringgit plunged below 4.7 and the KLSE fell below 270 points.

 In contrast, the year 2008, things appeared to slow down, the growth figure in the second half of the year was being dampened by the higher prices of commodities and fuel.
 There was no doubt that the rising petrol prices had a big impact on the overall property market, which was going through a tough time.

-So, historically, Malaysia always survived any crisis 'thrown' at her.
+Still, historically, Malaysia always survived any crisis 'thrown' at her.
 Yes, the cycle will go up soon enough.
 It is just a matter of time before market correction takes place.
 Either way, all problems has their solutions, as long as we keep focusing positively on the future.

 Where do you see Focus Jadeline Sdn Bhd and mybina.com in 10 years time.